raspberrypi/documentation/configuration/raspi-config.md

 ### System Options

-The systems options submenu allows you to make configuration changes to various parts of the boot, login and networking process, along with some other system level changes.
+The system options submenu allows you to make configuration changes to various parts of the boot, login and networking process, along with some other system level changes.

 #### Wireless LAN